DonghyunAhn/development-measure/Materials/Supplementary/README.md

 ## FigureS6
 <img src="./Fig/FigureS6.png" width="600">

 Illustration of the POG generation process.
 Each cluster contains satellite images that show similar visual patterns of human artifacts and landscapes.
-Human participants assess clusters by visually inspecting the images in each cluster, to finally order the clusters by the level of economic development.
+Human experts assess clusters by visually inspecting the images in each cluster, to finally order the clusters by the level of economic development.

 [Back to top](#Contents)